VBA code Command Line Compilation

 – Use a standard output redirection command at the end of your command, like so: >filename.txt

-this file will contain the compilation output info or the error description should an error happen.
+This file will then contain the compilation output info or the error description should an error happen.

 For example: